michaelalex94536/GRCProjects/README.md

 ![Model](https://github.com/michaelalex94536/GRCProjects/blob/main/OOK_decoder/ksnip_20230302-182412.png)

 #### FM_receiver_basic
-"FM_receiver_basic" shows how to use an RTL-SDR dongle to demodulate and listen to a single, user-selected FM radio station.
+"FM_receiver_basic" shows how to use an RTL-SDR dongle to demodulate and listen to a single, user-selected FM radio station using the PC speaker.
 This project uses the GRC wide band FM demodulator (WBFM Receive) block.
 The user selects the FM station frequency using a slider.
 Various time- and frequency-domain signals are displayed.